refinedev/refine/documentation/blog/2024-11-06-react-hook-form.md

 hide_table_of_contents: false
 ---

+**This article was last updated on November 6, 2024 to include optimization techniques for managing large forms with useFieldArray() and strategies for integrating custom input components using the Controller API in React Hook Form.**

 ## Introduction

 Forms are crucial part of web applications.
 Managing form data, overarching states, field level states, validations, errors and submission states are critical aspects of form management in data intensive web applications.